Mental Health and Addictions

 By community, for community

-We work with diverse communities to ensure services are culturally safe and led by people who understand the effects racism, colonialism, homophobia, transphobia, and other forms of oppression can have on someone’s mental health.
+We work with diverse communities to ensure services are culturally safe and led by people who understand the effects racism, colonialism, antisemitism, Islamophobia, homophobia, transphobia, and other forms of oppression can have on someone’s mental health.

 -